LTXland/LTX/README.md

 ### Core
 Everything that is the backbone of LTX is located in `/src`.

-If you'd like to contribute to the core, it is necessary to understand [Deno](https://deno.land) (and [TypeScript](https://typescriptlang.org)), [Markdown](https://daringfireball.net/projects/markdown/), and basic Git and Github processes.
+If you'd like to contribute to the core, it is necessary to understand HTML and CSS, [Deno](https://deno.land) (and [TypeScript](https://typescriptlang.org)), [Markdown](https://daringfireball.net/projects/markdown/), and basic Git and Github processes.

 Once you're done editing your code, please [make a pull request](https://github.com/LTXland/LTX/compare).
+That's all there is to it!
+One of the core contributors will review your PR within a day or two, and will either merge it or leave a comment.

 Finally, **thank you for contributing!**